Bella Orr's Grand Slam Helps Redbank Valley Down Forest, 11-8; Leah Exley Comes Up Big at Plate, in Circle for Keystone

 Strauser got the win for A-C Valley/Union, working 5 1/3 innings.

-Addison Burrows went 3 for 4 with a double and a RBI for Karns City.
+Addison Burrows went 3 for 4 with a double and an RBI for Karns City.

 Copyright © 2023 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.